Deculturalization

 Deculturalization is the process by which an ethnic group is forced to abandon its language, culture, and customs.
-It is the destruction of the culture of a dominated group and its replacement by the culture of the dominating group.
+It is the destruction of the culture of a dominated group and its replacement with the culture of the dominating group.
 Deculturalization is a slow process due to its extensive goal of fully replacing the subordinate ethnic group's culture, language, and customs.
 This term is often confused with assimilation and acculturation.